NadeemNicoR/TeamProjects/docs/_posts/2019-06-04-ISEE-2019-Advanced-Prototype-Presentation.md

 <br>
 <p class="justify">

 The Model-View-Controller pattern highly supports the separation of concerns.
 This advantage not only increases the testability of the code but it also makes it easier to extend, allowing a fairly easy implementation of new features.
-It also supports rapid and parallel development which we needed becuase of the tight deadlines of our delieverables we had to work in parallel.
+It also supports rapid and parallel development which we needed because of the tight deadlines of our delieverables we had to work in parallel.

 </p>
 <br>